Who is She?

 I knew that singers needed this.

-I created Meisner in Music and it has been life-changing.
-We are now now entering our fifth season of classes, having sold out our Fall 2019 section and looking forward to expanding nationally (next stop - Boulder, CO!) and doubling our sections of class in the Spring.
+I created Meisner in Music and it has been life-changing for both me and my students.
+We are now now entering our sixth season of classes, having sold out our Fall 2019 section and looking forward to tripling our sections of class in the Spring.
 Meisner in Music has helped students feel safe, trust that they are enough, and fall in love with singing again, all while staying out of their heads.